-5.3.3 Annotating
+5.4.3 Annotating

 Annotating is the process of marking important ideas, definitions, and concepts in the text.
 When you annotate, you highlight key phrases, indicate supporting points you agree or disagree with, and even ask important questions in the margins.
 If you are reading a digital copy of a text, your e-reader will probably have an annotation function.
 If you are reading a hard copy text that does not belong to you, you can take pictures of important pages or visuals on your phone or use post-it notes to indicate key ideas.
 You can even color code the post-it notes to trace main themes throughout the reading.
-For instance, if you are trying to determine how the United States applied the DIME principles in a particular conflict, you could assign a color to each element of the DIME principle (e.g., yellow for diplomacy, green for information, red for military, and blue for economics).
+For instance, if you are trying to determine how the United States applied the DIME principles in a particular conflict, you could assign a color to each element (e.g., yellow for diplomacy, green for information, red for military, and blue for economics).
 When you review the text before an exam or before sitting down to draft a paper, your post-it notes should lead you to the most important points.
 As many books, articles, and other documents are now available online, another way you may annotate is to copy and paste a portion of the article and its reference information into a Microsoft Word document.
 This approach will allow you to highlight blocks of text and use Microsoft track changes and comments to note your questions and/or comments in the margin.

-5.3.4 Taking Notes
+5.4.4 Taking Notes

 Many students prefer to take notes in addition to (or in place of) annotating.
 When you take notes, make sure you are not merely summarizing the material you read.
 Instead, focus on connecting the text to other material.
+Figure 29 displays an example of the research or course material: "Universal overconfidence also resulted in the blind dissemination of antiquated, terribly inaccurate maps."
+1 Quote or paraphrase from source: The Soviet leadership failed to recognize that "German tactical doctrine had been tailored for verycentral European conditions: familiar landscape with a network of modern roads."
+2 The Soviets neglected to identify that the 800km stretch of territory from Lake Ladoga north to the Arctic Ocean "was quite impenetrable except for a handful of unpaved roads."
+3 (IPB), and, specifically severely flawed."
+4 her research: eparation of the battlefield y, their terrain analysis, was Il: The Russo-Finnish War of

-Figure 29 displays an example of the Cornell Note Taking method, which may help you think about these connections as you write down important concepts or facts.
+Cornell Note Taking method, which may help you think about these connections as you write down important concepts or facts.